rhlobo/bigtempo/README.rst

     Both the installation methods above should take care of dependencies on its own, automatically.

-The pandas_ library is the only direct dependency the package has.
+The pandas_ library is the only direct dependency the package has in order to be executed.
 You should visit its page to find out what it depends on.
 For best results, we recommend installing optional packages as well.

 If you want to run the package tests, or enjoy its testing facilities, you'll need: